MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 **HKLM\Software\Microsoft\Microsoft Data Protection Manager\ConfigurationReplicaSizeInGBForSystemProtectionWithBMR (DWORD)**

-### Reprotecting the DPM database after upgrading to DPM 2016
+### Reprotecting the DPM database after upgrading to DPM 2016 or 1801

-**Description**: When you upgrade from System Center DPM 2012 R2 to System Center Data Protection Manager 2016, the DPM database name can change in some scenarios.
+**Description**: When you upgrade from System Center DPM 2012 R2 to System Center Data Protection Manager 2016 or 1801, the DPM database name can change in some scenarios.

 **Workaround**: If you are protecting a DPM database, be sure to enable protection for the new DPM database.
 Once the DPM upgrade is validated, you can remove protection for the old DPM database.